Client Information Sheets—Take-Home Safety Knowledge

 Communication is Key

 All drugs have risks and benefits.
-While your veterinarian is the most qualified source of information about your pet’s drugs and care, Client Information Sheets put helpful information right in your hand.
+While your veterinarian is the most qualified source of information about your pet’s drugs and care, Client Information Sheets put helpful information right in your hands.
 When your veterinarian prescribes a drug for your pet, ask if a Client Information Sheet is available.

 Remember: Being an informed owner is your pet’s best defense against serious side effects from any medication!